rossgk2/random_pokemon_generator/README.md

 # random_pokemon_generator
 A C# program that randomly generates Pokemon with stats, as would happen in a real Pokemon game.
-This program pulls data from the PokeAPI database (https://pokeapi.co/).
+This program pulls data from the PokeAPI database (https://pokeapi.co/) and therefore requires an active internet connection.

 The Pokemon.exe file randomly generates as many Pokemon as the user specifies.